sanskrit/vyakarana/docs/introduction.rst

 there's no way to change the result any further.
 When this occurs, the process is complete.
 The result is a correct Sanskrit expression.

+This documentation makes reference to various rules from the Ashtadhayi.
+All rules are numbered *x.y.z*, where:

+- *x* is the **book** that contains the rule.
+There are 8 books in total.
+- *y* is the **chapter** that contains the rule.
+Each book has 4 chapters.
+- *z* is the rule's position within the chapter.

+For example, 1.1.1 is the first rule of the text, and 8.4.68 is the last.

 The Dhatupatha
 --------------